-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Jared Hevrdejs, a student assistant in the International Guitar Research Archives.
 Jared is an undergraduate student majoring in Guitar Performance.

 Naturism, or Nudism, is a social movement that advocates and practices social nudity in an effort to encourage self-respect and respect for others.
 Advocates believe that they came into the world in the nude and therefore they feel closer to nature and the earth when they are in the nude.
 They also believe that by removing clothing, which establishes social status, each participant becomes an equal person, thus returning to their most natural state.